RandomGuyJCI/RDGameplayPatches/README.md

 - **Rank Color On Speed Change**: Implements Klyzx's suggestion and changes the rank color in the results depending on the level speed.
 - **Change Rank Button Per Difficulty**: Implements lugi's suggestion and changes the small button on the bottom-right corner depending on the player's difficulty.

-### Calibration
-- **Fix Calibration**: Fixes the calibration screen inconsistency and sets your input offsets to the average of your calibration hits.

 ## TODO
 - [ ] Change hold strip width based on difficulty
 - [ ] Make 2P keyboard locations independent from keyboard layout